conestogateam2/iot_team2/ms3-api/README.md

 - Enable 3 APIs
 - Logs information and errors to monitor microservice status
 - Automatically restarts in Docker if the script fails
+- Swagger allows the user to test the APIs and see the database schema

 ## APIs